Joseph Coulon de Jumonville: Battle of Jumonville Glen

 In June 1754, Jumonville was posted to Fort Duquesne with his older half-brother, Louis Coulon de Villiers.
-The French were building up military strength, much of it Amerindian recruitment in the disputed territory of the Ohio Country in response to an increasing presence by British American traders and settlers.
+The French were building up military strength, much of it Native American recruitment in the disputed territory of the Ohio Country in response to an increasing presence by British American traders and settlers.

 On May 23, 1754, Jumonville took command of a 35-man detachment from the fort and headed southeast.
 The exact nature of Jumonville's mission has been the subject of considerable debate, both at the time and up to the present day.
 Officially, his mission was to scout the area south of the fort.
 The French would later claim that he was a diplomat on a peaceful mission to deliver a message to the British.
 The British contended that he was sent to spy on their garrison at Fort Necessity and their road-building project.
 Tanacharison, known as the Half King and the leader of a band of new Iroquoian peoples allied to the British, the Mingos, believed he was planning an ambush.

 On May 27, 1754, a group of Native American scouts discovered Jumonville's party camped in a small valley (later called Jumonville Glen) near what is now Uniontown, Pennsylvania.
 Half King went to Washington and pleaded with him to attack the French encampment, claiming it was a hostile party sent to ambush them.

 Washington took a detachment of about 40 men and marched all night in a driving rain, arriving at the encampment at dawn.
 What happened next, like so much about the incident, is a matter of controversy.
 The British claimed the French discovered their approach and opened fire on them.
 The French claimed the British ambushed their encampment.
 In either event, the battle lasted little more than 15 minutes and was a complete British victory.
 Ten French soldiers were killed and 21 captured, including the wounded Jumonville.